We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 • On the host system where the virtual machine is running to serve the host system and to serve virtual drives from virtual machines on this system.

-• Licenses for virtual machines: You need to obtain either Standalone licenses for each virtual machine (Commercial for servers), or a single Technician license for all virtual machines and the host system.
+Our article will give you some examples of how to do this.
+But before we begin, there's an important licensing information: R-Drive Image treats virtual machines as real hardware computers, so you need to obtain a Standalone license for each virtual machine as well as for the host system (Corporate license for servers).
 Every installation of R-Drive Image requires proper activation, which binds it to a specific hardware platform, whether physical or virtual.
-You may transfer a registered/bound Standalone/Commercial license from one virtual machine to another, but not in the opposite direction.
-Say you may transfer a license from Machine A to Machine B, but you can't return the license from Machine B to Machine A, even if you remove R-Drive Image from Machine B. R-Drive Image won't be activated on Machine A anymore.
+You may transfer a registered/bound Standalone/Corporate license from one virtual machine to another, but not backwards.
+Say you may transfer a license from Machine A to Machine B, but you can't return the license from Machine B to Machine A, even if you completely remove R-Drive Image from Machine B. R-Drive Image won't be activated on Machine A with the same license anymore.
 This clause is applicable to Startup versions, too.
 You may read more about license transfer in our article R-Drive Image Standalone and Corporate license transferring.

 1. R-Drive Image can be run on a virtual machine.